robOcity/robocity.github.com/content/posts/song_play_no_sql.md

     Returns the selected rows as a pandas dataframe.

     Arguments:
-    table -- name of table
-    columns -- list of column names to include where_clause -- selects data from table and must reference elements of primary key in order specified limit -- number of results to request from the database verbose -- additional information to help understand the results and how they were generated
+    table -- the name of the table columns -- a list of column names to include where_clause -- selects data from the table and must reference elements of the primary key in the order specified limit -- the number of results to request from the database verbose -- additional information to help understand the results
     """

     query = "SELECT " + ", ".join(columns) + \